 Set the habanero seeds to the side.
 Not all habaneros are the same heat; some are milder than others.
 I often find that I like to add the seeds in for a little extra kick if the habanero isn't very spicy.

 Use gloves!
-I picked up a seed with my fingers, then washed my fingers 3 times, and scratched the inside of my nose.
+I accidentally touched a seed with my fingers, then washed my fingers 3 times, and scratched the inside of my nose awhile later.
 My nose was very intensely on fire for 15 minutes and there was nothing I could do about it.

 If you accidentally touch some habanero (especially the seeds) wash your hands multiple times then wait to scratch your nose, rub your eyes, or use the restroom.